camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/cli/README.md

 mvn clean package
 ```

-The file can then be found in `target` with the `-jar-with-dependencies` in the name.
+The file can then be found in `target` with the name `camunda-convert.jar`.

 Then you can run this `.jar` file with the location of the files to convert in the args.
 For help, please use `-h` or `--help`.